A Bird Song Detector for improving bird identification through Deep Learning: a case study from Do\~nana: Discussion

 Fine-tuned BirdNET, when used as a detector with a 0.6 confidence score threshold, failed to detect 68\% of positive samples, meaning a large portion of bird vocalizations were missed.
 Lowering the confidence threshold to 0.1 improved recall, reducing FNs to 36\%, but at the cost of 20\% FPs, a 950\% rise in FPs.
 In contrast, the Bird Song Detector achieved a more balanced trade-off, reducing FNs to 26\% while keeping FPs below 5\%.
 This demonstrates its effectiveness in distinguishing bird vocalizations from background noise while maintaining high precision.

-Compared to BirdNET at 0.6 confidence, the Bird Song Detector significantly improved detection performance.
+\textbf{Threshold Optimization and Error Analysis. } Compared to BirdNET at 0.6 confidence, the Bird Song Detector significantly improved detection performance.
 Specifically, FNs decreased by 67\% (from 211 to 70), ensuring that far more bird vocalizations were correctly identified.
 While this came with a 50\% increase in FPs (from 6 to 9), the absolute increase was only three additional FPs.
-In the test subset containing 100-200 minutes of audio, where the potential for false detections is virtually limitless, an increase of three FPs has a negligible impact on overall performance while higher numbers like 63 would create excessive noise in PAM applications.
+Considering that this evaluation was conducted on the test subset, which comprised approximately 100 to 200 minutes of annotated audio, where the potential for false detections is virtually limitless, an increase of three FPs has a negligible impact on overall performance while higher numbers like 63 would create excessive noise in PAM applications.

 Upon reviewing the Bird Song Detector’s FPs, we found that some errors were due to anthropogenic noises, such as repetitive fence hits, which may share frequency patterns or temporal structures with bird vocalizations.
 This highlights an ongoing challenge in field recordings, where separating natural and human-made sounds can be difficult.
 Further refinements, such as incorporating additional non-bird training data or adaptive thresholding strategies, could help reduce these misclassifications.